Have you ever had a Doordash driver support rep tell you something that just sounds off?

-- The customer entered the wrong address, the actual address is several miles away, and a care rep will say you have to take it to that address.
+- The customer entered the wrong address, the actual address is several miles away, and they'll say you have to take it to that address.

 The role of the care representatives is not to act as your direct or even indirect supervisors.

-In fact, in an independent contractor relationship, a supervisory role is a big no-no. It is one of the primary indicators that courts will look at when determining whether or not contractors should have been classified as employees.
+In fact, in an independent contractor relationship, a supervisory role is a big no-no. It's one of the first things that the courts look for when trying to determine if a company should have classified you as an employee.

-The last thing Doordash needs is to be forced to re-classify their drivers as employees, which is why they sunk more than $30 million into campaigning for Prop 22 in California.
+The last thing Doordash needs is to be forced to re-classify their drivers as employees, which is why they sunk more than $30 million California's Prop 22 campaign.

 Care representatives are employees of the call center that Doordash contracts with.
 You may find a rare exception, however in most cases they are not directly employed by Doordash.